openfaas/docs/docs/community.md

 * [Official Blog](https://openfaas.com/blog)

-    You should visit the official blog on a regular basis to keep up with news, features and to learn use-cases.
+    You should visit the official blog on a regular basis to keep up with news, features and to learn use cases.

 * [OpenFaaS on GitHub](https://github.com/openfaas/)